ed0x00/ed0x00/README.md

 - 👋 Hi, I’m @sh1bui
-- 👀 I’m interested in Application Security
+- 👀 I’m interested in Offensive Security
-- 🌱 I’m currently learning PenTest & DevSecOps
+- 🌱 I’m currently learning PenTest & RedTeaming
 - 💞️ I’m looking to collaborate on awesome projects
 - 📫 How to reach me linkedin.com/in/enrico-dolce/